Skeletal variation is a term popularized by Paul Grilley, the founder and developer of Yin Yoga.

 *We cannot be too hard on yoga teachers because many have been given false confidence in cueing “correctly” by authoritative teachers rather than by someone who has trained in anatomy.

 In fact, Yoga Alliance only requires 20 hours of anatomy in a 200-hour training.
-Realistically, that can only cover a basic overview and introduction of the body.
-It is a great task to integrate anatomical understanding into each pose.
-Physiotherapists spend five years training in physical therapy using many yoga poses.
+Realistically, that can only cover a basic overview of anatomical language and movements.
+In our school, we integrate anatomical understanding into each pose, much more than 20 hours.

 To add to the mix, the old pulley systems model of anatomy is often being presented.
 New research on fascia is changing how we see movement in the body.
 To learn more about this go to (What is biotensegrity?)